emstoudenmire/TNML/README.md

    - `PNGPP_DIR`: folder where the png++ header (.hpp) files are located
 4. Run the command `make`, which should successfully build the `fixedL` application.
 5. Copy one of the sample input files from the folder `sample_inputs/` to another folder of your choosing.
 Run each app by doing `./appname input_file_name`.
+6. Edit the input file.
+At a minimum, change datadir to point to the location of the CppMNIST folder (inside of this repo) on your computer.
+Play around with the other settings such as Ntrain (max number of training images per label) to check basic things about the code before trying a heavy-duty calculation.

 All of the codes require you to install the ITensor tensor network library.
 You can obtain it from http://github.com/ITensor/ITensor .
 The only software dependencies for ITensor are a compiler that supports C++11 (language and standard library) and a BLAS/LAPACK distribution such as the "lapack" package on linux, the Accelerate/Veclib framework on MacOS, or the Intel MKL library.